Scrabble Hints and Tips: How to Get Better at Playing Scrabble

 - By playing the word CAULK, this will create many letters to play from.
 This is just one option.
 This would give you a score of 13 Points.

 - Something else to consider, if you are wanting to play a bingo (a seven-letter word), an open game makes it easier.
 A bingo will give you 50 extra points.

 Hooks are letters that you can place at the beginning or the end of a word.

 - The most common hook is placing an S at the end of a word as we have done below.
 This will mean we get to count not only the points for SAKI but also for GOALS.

 - Let's tally it up.
 That is six points for GOALS and 16 points for SAKI because it crosses the double word score.
 So all together, that would be 22 points.

 Playing a Tight Game

 As I said earlier, depending on who you are playing against will determine how you play your game.
 If your opponent is a very good player, you may opt to play a more challenging game.
 This, in my opinion, isn't as fun, but it does get the gray matter working!
-In this type of game, you are giving your opponent a very limited number of options to play from.
+In this type of game, you are limiting the options to play from.
 The problem is, they will do the same to you.